Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 According to Fijian-Tongan writer Epeli Hau'ofa, "There is a world of difference between viewing the Pacific as 'islands in a far sea' and as 'a sea of islands.'"
 In this course, we will delve into the "world of difference" that exists between viewing islands as remote and insignificant, and considering them as crucial nodes in an ever-expanding planetary network.
 Simultaneously, we will consider the stakes of moving away from traditional representations of the ocean as a blank canvas for human movement, to instead consider it as a vibrant material and multispecies space.
 This course will encourage students to formulate their own approaches to cutting-edge debates in archipelagic theory and critical ocean studies, and to situate those debates within the broader fields of environmental humanities and postcolonial studies.
 Readings will be drawn from the Pacific Ocean, the Atlantic Ocean (including the Caribbean Sea), and the Indian Ocean.

-Instructor(s): Nikhita Obeegadoo Terms Offered: Spring
+Instructor(s): Nikhita Obeegadoo Terms Offered: Course not taught in 2025-26

 Prerequisite(s): For students seeking French credit, FREN 20500 or equivalent.